adamwett-parks/obsidian/wett/Writing Cleaner Code on Legacy.md

 You might be asking: "OK, cool.
 But why?
 What does all this do for us?"

-First and foremost, it lets us look in a single place and asee
+First and foremost, it lets us look in a single place and see all of the parameters and session variables that a file uses.

-Lots of pages check for missing values and might even set them in the same line.
+Additionally, lots of files check for missing values and might even set them in the same line.
 Remember the output from our first time we logged to the console?

 ```json
 [